JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_NumericalModel_2D.md

 ![Mechanical2D_Tutorial_5](../assets/img/Mechanical2D_Tutorial_5.png)

 #### Curved slab - mechanics
 So far, the subducting part of the slab was always straight.
-We can also create a curved slab by using the `AddSlab!` function.
-This uses a parametric representation of the slab and is a bit more involved than the `AddBox!` function.
+We can also create a curved slab by using the `addSlab!` function.
+This uses a parametric representation of the slab and is a bit more involved than the `addBox!` function.

 We start with the horizontal part: